-Functional pathway analysis of respective differentially regulated genes was performed (Figure 2d).
+Functional pathway analysis of respective differentially regulated genes was performed (Fig. 2d).
 Pathways that were differentially regulated between the two compartments over time were summarized to understand temporal regulation of cellular and molecular processes associated with pancreas organogenesis and lineage commitment.
 Type 2 diabetes mellitus, protein digestion and absorption, pancreas secretion and maturity onset diabetes of the young (MODY) are key pathways for the physiology and function of the mature pancreas and are already enriched in the FVF+ pancreatic epithelial population during development.
-The pathway analysis encompassed axon guidance in both populations, which is consistent with previously recognized similarity between neuronal and pancreatic progenitors (Arensbergen et al., 2010; Schwartz et al., 2013) and might implicate a role of these class of molecules in coordinated epithelial plexus remodeling and branching morphogenesis.
-Differential and dynamic expression of extracellular matrix (ECM) and cell adhesion (CAM, tight junction, adherent junction) molecules indicate morphological remodeling of the epithelium into the different pancreatic lineages and formation of the endocrine lineage by EMT or delamination (Gouzi et al., 2011; Pan and Wright, 2011).
+The pathway analysis encompassed axon guidance in both populations, which is consistent with previously recognized similarity between neuronal and pancreatic progenitors (van Arensbergen et al., 2010; Schwartz et al., 2013) and might implicate a role of these class of molecules in coordinated epithelial plexus remodeling and branching morphogenesis.
+Differential and dynamic expressions of extracellular matrix (ECM) and cell adhesion (CAM, tight junction, adherent junction) molecules indicate morphological remodeling of the epithelium into the different pancreatic lineages and formation of the endocrine lineage by EMT or delamination (Gouzi et al., 2011; Pan and Wright, 2011).
 From E14.5 onwards, metabolic and amino-acid-related biosynthesis pathways were differentially regulated between both populations, while the populations reflect similar expression regarding adherent and tight junctions.
 Interestingly, amino acid, sugar and nucleotide metabolism seem differentially regulated in the different compartments in the pancreas while progenitor cells exit proliferation and differentiate into the lineages.
-Differences in complement and coagulation cascades are also detectable, illustrating that besides the mesenchymal component, the FVF population also contains vascular endothelial and blood cells.
+Differences in complement and coagulation cascades are also detectable, illustrating that besides the mesenchymal component, the FVF- population also contains vascular endothelial and blood cells.
 Taken together, our spatio-temporal analysis supports the described differential regulation of key pathways that are involved in development, metabolism and morphogenesis of the pancreas (Pan and Wright, 2011).

-Temporal progression in tissue formation in endoderm and non-endoderm compartment of the pancreas the above described linear model and testing between embryonic stages in each population.
-The number of differentially regulated genes (FDR adjusted p-value < 0.01) increased during development, peaking in 2196 and 246 genes in FVF+ and FVF- population between E14.5 and E15.5, respectively (Figures 3a, b).
+2.4.
+Temporal progression in tissue formation in endoderm and non-endoderm compartments of the pancreas and FVF- populations between E14.5 and E15.5, respectively (Fig. 3a, b).
 Note that the transcriptional regulation over time is one order of magnitude higher in the FVF+ than the FVF- compartment, emphasizing greater changes in the GRN of the differentiating pancreatic epithelium.
-The non-endodermal tissue was transcriptionally less heterogeneous during secondary transition compared to the pancreatic epithelium, suggesting that the mesenchyme, vessels and blood cells undergo less dramatic changes during morphogenesis.
-However little is known about the dynamic of pancreatic mesenchyme during secondary transition and the identified genes that do undergo regulation might be of interest for future studies.
+The non-endodermal tissue was transcriptionally less heterogeneous during the secondary transition compared to the pancreatic epithelium, suggesting that the mesenchyme, vessels and blood cells undergo less dramatic changes during morphogenesis.
+However little is known about the dynamic of pancreatic mesenchyme during the secondary transition and the identified genes that do undergo regulation might be of interest for future studies.